davidmamyan20/ENGS115-2021-David-Mamyan/Project/README.md

 2.5 Verification Requirements

-The user should write either David Mamyan or Edgar Tonoyan, in order to see the commits of the repository.
+The user isn't required to write anything, when it compiles, it will just show the results.

 2.6 Documentation Requirements